comidan/AgriSegmentation/README.md

 In the images it's also possible to appreciate the great work done by the regularization techniques by looking at the losses.

-In the below images it's possible to see the actual segmentation results:<br><br>
+In the below images it's possible to see the actual segmentation results with the two different encoder-base models:<br>
-Densenet201            |  Resnet152V2
+Densenet201 encoder            |  Resnet152V2 encoder
 :-------------------------:|:-------------------------:
 <img src="/results/seg_densenet.png">  |  <img src="/results/seg_resnet.png">